 PBX equipment doesn’t come cheap.
 It can require an expensive upfront investment and large maintenance costs.

-For a traditional PBX system with five phone lines, businesses end up paying an average of over $4,000 for installation and setup.
+On a PBX system for small business, businesses end up paying an average of over $4,000 for installation and setup of five phone lines.
 The cost of desk phones, wiring, hardware installation, and more quickly adds up — especially since you’ll need to call a pro for help.

 Once you’re set up, you may still need to spend hundreds per month on your phone bill and ongoing maintenance, assuming all goes according to plan.
 If you need hardware repairs, upgrades, or replacements, that’ll cost extra.
 Plus, keep in mind that businesses usually need an IT team (or at least one expert) to assist with maintenance and troubleshooting, regardless of whether you have traditional or IP PBX phones.